bkleinen/bkleinen.github.io/classes/ws2016/info1/labs/exercise-02.md

         }

 6. Open the **TicketMachine project** in BlueJ.
 Replace the constructor with the constructor above and try it out.
 Were you right?
 Record your results in your report.
-{% comment %}
-7. Kara: Go back to the [first Scenario of last Exercise](https://github.com/htw-imi-info1/exercise01-kara/tree/master/lab01_kara01).
-Look at the source code from Kara01 and KaraWorld01.
-Do these classes have constructors?
-If so, can you figure out what they do? ("super" calls the super class constructor).
-{% endcomment %}
-{% comment %}
-8. (For the bored) Okay, so you've been programming since before you could talk and this is child's play.
-Explore a little deeper - can you make the shapes canvas larger?
-What happens when a figure hits the wall?
-How can you figure out where the wall is?
-Right, this is badly programmed.
-What would you have to do to get a shape to bounce off the wall?
-Can you do it?
-{% endcomment %}

 9. (For the  bored) Can you make the TicketMachine (you'll need one that already gives a refund - e.g. the one improved in class [ticket-machine](https://github.com/htw-imi-info1/chapter02/tree/master/ticket-machine) -  give proper change using Euro coins?